Hole subband dispersions and strong `spin'-orbit coupling in a cylindrical Ge nanowire: Luttinger-Kohn Hamiltonian

 The simplest and the most frequently used approximation is the spherical approximation~\cite{PhysRevB.8.2697,PhysRevB.40.8500}.
 Simply replacing $\gamma_{2,3}$ with $\gamma_{s}$ in Eq.~(\ref{eq_LKoriginal}), one obtains the Luttinger-Kohn Hamiltonian in the spherical approximation

-The spherical approximation brings out a new Luttinger parameter $\gamma_{s}$.
-In most applications, the new parameter $\gamma_{s}$ is set to $\gamma_{s}=(2\gamma_{2}+3\gamma_{3})/5$~\cite{PhysRevB.8.2697,PhysRevB.84.195314}.
-Note that in the spherical Luttinger-Kohn Hamiltonian (\ref{eq_LKsph}), the wave vectors $k_{x,y,z}$ are not necessary along particular crystal directions, as long as they are mutually perpendicular to each other.
+In most applications, the new Luttinger parameter $\gamma_{s}$ is set to $\gamma_{s}=(2\gamma_{2}+3\gamma_{3})/5$~\cite{PhysRevB.8.2697,PhysRevB.84.195314}.
+Note that in Hamiltonian (\ref{eq_LKsph}), the wave vectors $k_{x,y,z}$ are not necessary along special crystal directions, as long as they are mutually perpendicular to each other.
 Hence, the spherical approximation is unable to reflect the dispersion anisotropy.

-The other approximation is called the axial approximation~\cite{PhysRevB.9.4184,PhysRevB.20.686}, which is regarded as a more advanced approximation in comparison with the spherical approximation.
-The axial approximation can describe the dispersion anisotropy to some extent through its directional dependent Luttinger parameters.
+The other approximation is called the axial approximation~\cite{PhysRevB.9.4184,PhysRevB.20.686}, which is regarded as a more advanced approximation in comparison with the spherical one.
+The axial approximation can describe the dispersion anisotropy to some extent through its directionally dependent Luttinger parameters.
 The Luttinger-Kohn Hamiltonian in the axial approximation reads~\cite{winkler2003spin}

 where $k_{\pm}=k_{x}\pm\,ik_{y}$, $J_{\pm}=J_{x}\pm\,iJ_{y}$, and $\tilde{\gamma}_{1,2,3}$ are Luttinger parameters depending on the orientations of the coordinate axes $k_{x,y,z}$ in the crystal.
 The relationship between $\tilde{\gamma}$ and $\gamma$ reads~\cite{winkler2003spin}